slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."
 -- Peter Kropotkin*

-> *"United we are rock, divided we are sand."
+> *"United we are rock, divided we are sand." (...)
--- Unknown*

-> *"Hungry dogs are never loyal."
+"Hungry dogs are never loyal."
 -- Unknown*

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."